olvaffe/olv-notes/kernel/boot.md

   other things.
 Among them,
   - it mounts the root
   - execs `/sbin/init` of the root device with the help of `switch_root`
+  - add break=premount or break=postmount to spawn a shell

 ## Resources